 Hi, I'm working on a project with De Montfort University, about the challenge of public health communications during the pandemic.
 I'm hoping to bring together ...

 Would you like to learn about visual methods for participatory engagement including Digital Storytelling and Body Mapping techniques?
 This free 8 module Mesh course will take you through the different approaches and how you can use them CLICK HERE

 AVAC's new online learning platform, Engage, is for peer-to-peer resource sharing and collaborative learning.
 They offer a number of online courses including Good Participatory Practice Online Training CLICK HERE

 This module from our Essential Elements of Ethics elearning course gives an overview to the principles of community engagement with research.

-The Global Health Training Centre offers a free and open access e-Learning resource which has been adapted from the Multi-Regional Clinical Trials Center at Harvard University (Harvard MRCT) Ethics Tool Kit.
+The course has been adapted from the Multi-Regional Clinical Trials Center at Brigham and Women’s Hospital and Harvard (MRCT Center) Ethics Tool Kit.

 This short course Research in Global Health Emergencies: Ethical Issues explores ethical issues that arise in the conduct of research in global health emergencies – from outbreaks of infectious diseases to natural and human-made disasters.

 It is entirely based on the peer-reviewed Nuffield Council on Bioethics’ report (published January 2020).